dcvath/Final_Project/README.md

 # Final Project: Predicting Wine Quality
 Predicting Wine Quality was selected to determine if a vineyard that is interested in a new business venture in the wine industry would be successful, based upon characteristics their wine possesses.

+## Project Outline

-## Communication Protocols
+### Communication Protocols
-We established that our group will communicate via class times, Slack, text, and ad hoc video calls.
+We established that our group will communicate via class times, Slack, text, and ad hoc phone and video calls.

 ## Outline of Project